unsw-cse-comp99-3900/capstone-project-3900w09bscoutsregiment/backend-docs.md

 The `analyseCourses` method takes a list of courses and their details, and reformats them into a new object, that contains the analysis data for each course and the details for each category.
+In the process it will be analysing course outcomes using the `analyseOutcome` method.

 ### Input